vdakos/miscelleneous/spatial_ecology_lecture/README.md

-# sp_ecology_MasterDarwin
+# sp_ecology_lecture

-The goal of sp_ecology_MasterDarwin is to provide few example exercises for students to follow in the class Models in Ecology and Evolution, for a lecture of Spatial Ecology (metapopulations and spatial patterns)
+The goal of sp_ecology_lecture is to provide few example exercises for students to follow in the class for Master Darwin: Models in Ecology and Evolution, for a lecture of Spatial Ecology (metapopulations and spatial patterns)